pooshansingh/Temperature-Change/README.md

 <!-- Let's also add a footer because I love footers and also you **can** use this to convey important info.

 Let's make it an image because by now you have realised that multimedia in images == cool(*please notice the subtle programming joke). -->

-Leave a star in GitHub, give a clap in Medium and share this guide if you found this helpful.

 <!-- Add the footer here -->

 <!-- ![Footer](https://github.com/navendu-pottekkat/awesome-readme/blob/master/fooooooter.png) -->